CarlosUlisesOchoa/Simple-ChatGPT-Backend/README.md

 npm run dev
 ```

-The server will start and listen for requests on the port specified in your environment variables.
+The server will start and listen for requests on the port specified in your environment variables. (default port is 3001)

 <br/><br/>